Skip to main content

 Transcripts

-No. Transcripts for pupils participating in independent study should reflect the same information regarding enrolled courses and credit as the transcript for pupils in the regular classroom.
+No. Transcripts for students participating in independent study should reflect the same information regarding enrolled courses and credit as the transcript for students in the regular classroom.

 EC Section 51749.5(a)(4)(A) requires that courses for CBIS be annually certified to be substantially equivalent to in-person instruction.